jeonggyukim/jeonggyukim.github.io.old/content/project/cluster-formation.md

 date = "2017-11-02"

 # Project title.
-title = "Star Cluster Formation in Molecular Clouds"
+title = "Cloud Dispersal by Radiation Feedback"

 # Project summary to display on homepage.
 summary = "Radiation hydrodynamic simulations of star cluster formation and cloud dispersal by UV radiation feedback"